 Any investment in our securities involves a high degree of risk.
 You should carefully consider the following information about these risks, together with the other information contained in this prospectus, before you decide whether to purchase our securities.
 Additional risks and uncertainties not currently known to us or that we currently do not deem material may also become important factors that may harm our business.
 If any of the following risks occur, our business, financial condition and results of operations could be materially adversely affected.
-[P] In any such case, the trading price of our preferred stock could decline.
-[C] In any such case, the trading price of our Class B common stock could decline.
+In any such case, the trading price of our Class B common stock could decline.
 You may lose all or part of your investment.